The Challenge

 Phase 1: Customer-Level Intelligence (Weeks 1-3)

-Using SNIPER analytics, we mapped every customer at prescriber level, scoring:
+Using SNIPER analytics, we mapped every customer at pharmacy level, scoring:

 - Current revenue contribution

-- Prescriber potential (based on speciality, patient volume, prescribing behaviour)
+- Pharmacy potential (based on customer volume and dispensing behaviour)

 - Competitive position